Snowflake

 FROM "main_metric" m

-LEFT JOIN "Compared Trend 1" c ON TRUE
+LEFT JOIN "Compared Trend 1" c

 Sample alert